eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ###### 6.6.5.2.1 Introduction

-Re-issuance means the replacement of a PID or attestation that already exists in a Wallet Unit by a PID or attestation having the same document type.
+Re-issuance means the replacement of a PID or attestation that already exists in a Wallet Unit by a PID or attestation having the same attestation type.
 Re-issuance is always performed by the same PID Provider or Attestation Provider that issued the existing PID or attestation and it is initiated by the Wallet Unit.
 The value of the attributes in the new attestation will typically be the same as in